h4wl/l5r/theme/input/index.md

 options to the game.
-They include information on playing a character from one of the Minor Clans or Imperial Families, and a variety of special mechanics such as Alternate Paths, Advanced Schools, Kata, Kiho, Ancestors, and the sinister se- crets of black magic (also known as maho) and the Shadowlands Taint.
+They include information on playing a character from one of the Minor Clans or Imperial Families, and a variety of special mechanics such as Alternate Paths, Advanced Schools, Kata, Kiho, Ancestors, and the sinister secrets of black magic (also known as maho) and the Shadowlands Taint.

 ###### [The Book of Void](/book-of-the-void)
 Finally, the Book of Void contains rules and information for